grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ## Do I need all of this to do TDD?

 The last chapter might have left you confused.
-If you are wondering whether you need to use controllers, collecting parameters, commands and factories in order to do TDD, than my answer is *no*.
+If you are wondering whether you need to use controllers, collecting parameters, commands and factories in order to do TDD, than my answer is *not necessarily*.
 Moreover, there are many debates on the internet whether these particular patterns are the right ones to use and even I don't like using controllers with problems such as this one (although I used it because this is what many web frameworks offer as a default choice).

 I needed all of this stuff to create an example that resembles a real-life problem.
 The most important lesson though is that, while making the design decisions was up to Johnny and Benjamin's knowledge and experience, writing the Statement code before the implementation *informed* these design decisions, helping them distribute the responsibilities across collaborating objects.

 ## What's next?

 This chapter hopefully connected all the missing dots of the last one.
-The next chapter will focus on test-driving object creation, which I will show you using a factory as an example.
+The next chapter will focus on test-driving object creation.

 [^walkingskeleton]: https://wiki.c2.com/?WalkingSkeleton
 [^workflowspecification]: http://www.sustainabletdd.com/2012/02/testing-best-practices-test-categories.html